- A lot of people advise small business owners to hire an advertiser. But should we? What are the benefits?

 Without a solid advertising strategy, you’re going to have a difficult time getting customers.
 There’s a lot that goes into a successful advertising campaign, so it’s important for every business to have a dedicated team that understands the ins-and-outs of the process and can see it through from start to finish.

-Why Should You Hire an Advertiser?
+Why Should You Hire an Advertising Agency?

 When budgets are tight and time is short, too many businesses tend to put marketing low on the priority list.
-That’s a huge mistake - advertising is essential to business and small businesses owners should hire an advertiser if they want to expand their business.
+That’s a huge mistake - advertising is essential to business and small business owners should hire an advertiser if they want to expand their business.

 Developing and implementing effective advertising strategies isn’t something you can do in just a few minutes a day.
 There are a lot of niche roles that make up an advertising team.
 This includes: